jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 You've completed the tutorial.
 Nicely done!
 If you want to keep learning, here are some suggestions about what to try next:

+-  Add the image description that comes in the API response to the panel.
--  Assign a hotkey to the *Random Astronomy Picture* command.
+-  Assign a default hotkey to the *Random Astronomy Picture* command.
 -  Make the image a link to the picture on the NASA website (URLs are of the form ``https://apod.nasa.gov/apod/apYYMMDD.html``).
--  Add the image description to the panel.
 -  Make the image title and description update after the image loads so that the picture and description are always synced.
 -  Give users the ability to pin pictures in separate, permanent panels.
+-  Add a setting for the user to put in their `API key <https://api.nasa.gov/api.html#authentication>`__ so they can make many more requests per hour than the demo key allows.
 -  Push your extension git repository to GitHub.
 -  Learn how to write :ref:`other kinds of extensions <developer_extensions>`.

-TODO: All images need to be updated

-.. |Completed apod extension screenshot| image:: extension_tutorial_complete.png
-.. |Empty apod extension panel| image:: extension_tutorial_empty.png
-.. |Single apod extension panel| image:: extension_tutorial_single.png
-.. |Styled apod panel with attribution| image:: extension_tutorial_complete.png
-.. |Extension page on npmjs.com| image:: xkcd_tutorial_npm.png